haivu2001/cactus-spinners/README.md

 cactus-spinners
 ---
-A library of loading spinners made with Svelte.
+A library of retro-looking loading spinners made with Svelte.

 ## Example 1: RectSpin
 ```html